thiagorb/tasks.js/README.md

 There are some control flow helpers, that can be used for simulating loops.
 These control flows can be nested, and this makes the code very flexible.

-Task.If(condition, blockTrue, blockFalse): represents a task that uses the function 'condition' and determines wheter blockTrue of blockFalse should be executed.
+Task.If(condition, blockTrue, blockFalse): represents a task that uses the function 'condition' and determines wheter 'blockTrue' of 'blockFalse' should be executed.

 Task.While(condition, iteration): represents a while block.